PranithaRavindran/Chatbot_RAG/README.md

-hmmm u r new to RAG ? djando ? you want to work with these for understanding and workflow
+hmmm u r new to RAG ? django ? you want to work with these for understanding and workflow

 u r landed in a perfect repo